Welcome to our laboratory of ideas. We're here to help you become a more inspired creative, no matter your age, stage, or station in life.

 Welcome to Studio Programs at Virginia MOCA.
 No matter your age or experience, we’re here to help you embrace your inner artist and enjoy exceptional and exciting hands-on art experiences inspired by the art in our galleries.
 Engage with a variety of artists, creative media, techniques, and themes to produce contemporary artworks filled with meaning.

 *Class sizes limited.
-Masks required for all sessions.

 The Cohen Memorial Fund at Virginia MOCA offers a number of scholarships for children and teens to participate in art education.
 Everyone deserves to express their creativity.
 Through these scholarships we hope to provide an understanding and appreciation of the arts to anyone with an interest—regardless of financial situation—and to recognize and encourage artistically gifted individuals.